owulveryck/blog/content/post/cucumber.md

 ## Gherkin

-To express the specification in a way that can be both human and comuter readable, the easiest way is to use a special dedicated language.
+To express the specification in a way that can be both human and computer readable, the easiest way is to use a special dedicated language.

 Such a language is known as [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) ( Domain Specific Language).